 Peak Cavern This was once used for rope making and was home to the last troglodytes in the UK.
 Now it doubles as a concert hall as well as an impressively large cavern.
-It has reopened for tours, fully masked and in smaller groups than before C-19.
+I expect it to reopen for tours, fully masked and in smaller groups than before C-19.
 (You may be "bubbled" with others).
 Trip Advisor reviewers seem to like the C-19 measures.

 You must book online.
 Click here for Peak Cavern details

 Speedwell Cavern This is the one with the boat.
 Follow in the steps of the old lead miners.
-It has reopened for tours, fully masked and in smaller groups than before C-19.
+I expect it to reopen for tours, fully masked and in smaller groups than before C-19.
 (You may be "bubbled" with others).

 You must book online.
 Click here for Speedwell Cavern details

-Blue John Cavern has now reopened.
-The Cavern has a long narrow staircase down, returning by the same route, with a slightly larger area in the middle where the two tour groups in the Cavern will pass each other.
-You do NOT book online.
-Click here for Blue John Cavern C-19 details
+Blue John Cavern has a long narrow staircase down, returning by the same route, with a slightly larger area in the middle where the two tour groups in the Cavern will pass each other.
+There is no reopening information at present and the website has not been updated.

 THE CASTLE Peveril Castle, dating back to Norman times, is run by English Heritage.
 The grounds have reopened to visitors, but you need to book in advance.

 FURTHER AFIELD Hathersage Pool is an outdoor pool and has reopened.
 Again you need to pre-book.
 Click here for Hathersage Pool website

 Chatsworth House.
 The formal garden and larger grounds have reopened.
 The house is due to reopen on May 18th.
 The website gives many more details.
 Do not travel there without pre-booking.
 Click here for Chatsworth House website